CTLawHelp-org/ctlawhelp-angular5/README.md

-# CTLawHelp.org Angular 5 Frontend V1
+# CTLawHelp.org Angular NGX Frontend V1

 Designed to be paired with a [Drupal](https://drupal.org) 8 backend using REST API.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.

 ## Project Credits